SmartHub-Io/SmartHub-Docs/content/docs/howToContribute.md

         - Open the "appsetting.json" file and pass in your __Pgsql_User__ and __Pgsql_pwd__.(see below for default values)
             - This step only needs to be done until we update to _.net 5_ than you can do something like `dotnet ef database update -- Use_Staticfiles_DEV=false Pgsql_User=<your name> Pgsql_pwd=<your pwd>` ([Link](https://github.com/dotnet/efcore/issues/8332#issuecomment-667712216))
         - Befor commiting check that file, so you don't commit your credentials.
 To say git that it should not commit it use `git update-index --assume-unchanged <path/>to/file>`.
-        - Type into terminal `dotnet ef database update`
+        - Type into terminal `dotnet ef database update` **This is not absolutely necessary, because it is executed automatically at startup.**

 #### Run